Omitting Fields with omit

 The omit parameter allows you to exclude specific fields from the result set.
 This is useful when you want to return most fields but intentionally hide certain ones (e.g., passwords, tokens).

-• Accepts an associative array where each key is the field name and the value is true.
+- Accepts an associative array where each key is the field name and the value is

-• If no select is provided, omit is merged with all default model fields and removes the specified ones.
+selectis provided,omitis merged with all default model fields and removes the specified ones. - If

-• Cannot be used to omit fields from related models included via include.
+selectis used,omitoverrides it and removes matching keys from the final output. - Cannot be used to omit fields from related models included via

 Example Usage: Omitting Fields